ebuytkin/digrepo/docs/ingest/born_digital_ami.md

 nav_order: 3
 ---

+{: .development }
+The following ingest process is under development.

 Born-Digital Audio and Moving Image packages are any packages recorded and edited solely as digital files.
 They are also referred to as BDAMI, OrigiDocs, TOFT, and Dance Oral History (DOH).
 Their content is notable compared to other packages for: